achekroud/IntermediateR-2016/README.md

 02 -- Next, we review some "best practices" & stylistic guidelines for R programmming

+03 -- Third, we run through a quick ggplot introduction, courtesy of Edwin Chen

-03 -- Finally, we tie it together in an example: visualising a large public dataset in R.
+04 -- Finally, we tie it together in an example: visualising a large public dataset in R.